John Horam: House of Lords

-On 4 September 2013 Horam was created a working life peer as Baron Horam of Grimsargh in the County of Lancashire.
+On 4 September 2013 Horam was created a working life peer as Baron Horam, of Grimsargh in the County of Lancashire.

-Lords Committee Activity
+Lords Committee activity

-On becoming a working peer, he was appointed to the Delegated Powers and Regulatory Reform Committee (2013-2014).
-He then moved to the Communications and Digital Committee (2014-2015).
+On becoming a working peer, he was appointed to the Delegated Powers and Regulatory Reform Committee (2013–2014).
+He then moved to the Communications and Digital Committee (2014–2015).
 After this he became a member of the External Affairs Subcommittee of the European Union Committee (2015–19).

 In March 2020 he joined the High Speed (West Midlands-Crewe) Bill Select Committee until its report in 2021.

 Political activity in the Lords

-In the Lords he has advocated a Living Wage, raising the Income Tax threshold, better vocational training and more apprenticeships, more help for the Trouble Families Programme, and a big housing drive.
-A member of the Conservative European Mainstream Group, he remains strongly pro-EU, believing that the UK maximises its influence and prosperity in the EU.
+In the Lords he advocated a living wage, raising the Income Tax threshold, better vocational training and more apprenticeships, more help for the Trouble Families Programme, and a big housing drive.
+A member of the Conservative European Mainstream Group, he was strongly pro-EU, believing that the UK maximises its influence and prosperity in the EU.
 After Brexit, he accepted the decision, but argued that Britain should remain a member of the Single European Market, like Norway.